omicsNLP/MetaboliteNER/README.md

 * `runname`: Part of the output filenames.

 ## Dataset
-The data used in the study consists of Open Access metabolomics publications from PubMed Central (n=1,218).
+The data used in the study consists of Open Access metabolomics publications (n=1,218) from PubMed Central (PMC).
 Sentences in the corpus are excerpted from Abstract, Method, Result, and Discussion sections of these publications and processed in a rule-based fashion with `generate_corpus.py`.

 #### Dataset structure
 The metabolomics dataset provided here comprises two files, namely